BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.7 =
+This version changes how option data is stored (it will auto migrate data to the new format leaving the old format available in case a rollback is needed).

 = 2.6.1 =
 The default CSS changed in the 2.6 release.
 If you've customized the form output, double check your form styling after upgrade.